 The Oreti Beach race has been part of the Burt Munro Challenge since the event started in 2006.
 Each year the event is scheduled to suit the timing of the tides.
 For the approximately 130 competitors taking part, it’s the strong link to Burt himself that has them lining up to follow in his tracks.
 The course has changed over the years, with the track initially running a mile each way compared with the ½ mile laps competitors face today.

 Oreti Park Speedway Spectacular

-The Russell Cunningham Properties Oreti Park Speedway, has hosted multiple New Zealand Titles, international riders, and is always a major draw card for the Burt Munro Challenge.
+The Sievwright Blasting Panel Paint Oreti Park Speedway has hosted multiple New Zealand Titles, international riders, and is always a major draw card for the Burt Munro Challenge.